syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/code-generator.md

     ![CodeGeneratorWizard](code-generator-images/CodeGeneratorWizard.png)

-    **Data Binding:** In this section, you can see the data operation fields if the selected control has data.
-The data will be listed in your application.
+    **Data Binding:** In this section, you can see the data operation fields if the selected control has requires data.
+The data are listed from your application.
 It interacts with data models and reduces the amount of time to develop with data operation in your project.
 You can choose the required Data model class, Data source, id, and more from your application.

-    **Feature:** You can see the list of component features for the selected control.
+    **Feature:** You can see the list of control features for the selected control.
 You can choose the required features.

     **Control requirements:** In this section, you can see the required user input fields for the selected control that requires any input from the user.
 You can provide the required value for that fields to generate control code.